Ale32bit/Capy64-docs/docs/Libraries/machine.md

 `machine.vibrate( leftStrength, [ rightStrength ] )`

-Vibrates the connected gamepad with given left and right strengths.  `rightStrength` defaults to `leftStrength` if one is not given.
+Vibrates the connected gamepad with given left and right strengths.
+Left is low frequency, so it may feel stronger than right.
+`rightStrength` defaults to `leftStrength` if one is not given.

-This only works if at least one is connected.
-If multiple are connected, vibrates the primary gamepad.
+This only works if at least one gamepad is connected.
+If multiple are connected, it vibrates the primary gamepad.

+#### Parameters

+1. `leftStrength` : number - Left vibration strength.
+(Low frequency.)
+2. `rightStrength` : number? - Right vibration strength.
+(High frequency.)